Supermarket boycott in Croatia: a grassroots movement against price gouging

 Analysis

-The supermarket boycott illustrates a broader phenomenon in the eurozone: the gap between institutional economic benefits and the lived reality of citizens.
-When the prices of basic goods rise faster than wages, social pressure emerges that manifests outside traditional political channels.
+The supermarket boycott shows a broader phenomenon in the eurozone: the gap between institutional economic benefits and the lived reality of citizens.
+When prices of basic goods rise faster than wages, social pressure emerges that manifests outside traditional political channels.

-The shift toward local markets is positive for the regional economy in itself, but does not constitute a structural solution.
+The shift toward local markets is positive for the regional economy.
+It doesn’t constitute a structural solution.
 Without institutional price regulation or income policy, the pressure on households persists.

 Sources